ray-project/ray/doc/source/serve/getting_started.md

 ...
 ```

-See the guide on [Ray Serve resource management](serve-cpus-gpus) and [Ray Serve's fractional resources](serve-fractional-resources-guide) to learn more about.
+See the guides on [Ray Serve resource management](serve-cpus-gpus) and [Ray Serve's fractional resources](serve-fractional-resources-guide) to learn more.

 ## Composing Machine Learning Models with Deployment Graphs